lrnv/Copulas.jl/README.md

 - [x] Restrict to only `GaussianCopula` and `StudentCopula` at first
 - [x] Make the `Copula` and `SklarDist` objets work with `pdf`,`cdf`,`rand!`, with full compatiblity with `Distribution.jl`
 - [x] Implement `fit` with a marginal-first scheme that relies on `Distribution.jl`, and fits the multivariate normal or multivariate student from the pseudo-observations pushed in gausian or student space (easy scheme).
-- [x] Add one archimedean just to say so.
+- [x] Implement some archimedean copulas
 - [ ] Add tests and documentation !!!!
 May take a while.

 ## Second step

+- [ ] Extensive documentation and tests for the current implementation.
-- [ ] Add `Archimedean` with a fully generic implementation (input via radil dist or via phi ?), `pdf, cdf, rand, tau, rho, itau, irho, fit, radial_dist`, Williamson d-transform and inverse d-transform, etc..
+- [ ] Make `Archimedean` more generic : inputing only `radial_dist` or only `phi` shoudl be enough to get `pdf, cdf, rand, tau, rho, itau, irho, fit, radial_dist`, etc...  **Williamson d-transform and inverse d-transform should be implemented.**
-- [ ] Provide `Franck`, `Gumbel` and `Clayton` as examples with nice parametric overloads.
+- [ ] Provide archimedean density.
 - [ ] Show in the docs how easy it is to implement your own archimedean, with pointers to methods to overload.
-- [ ] For the `fit`, looks like `itau` and `irho` are easier to implement.
+- [ ] Implement tau and rho more generally and itau/irho methods to fit the copulas, or MLE, with the choice given to the user via `fit(dist,data; method="MLE")` or `fit(dist,data; method="itau")` or `fit(dist,data; method="irho")` or others...
+- [ ] Fitting a generic archimedean : should provide an empirical generator

 ## Next steps

 - [ ] `NestedArchimedean` and very easy implementation of new archimeean copulas via the radial dist or the phi/invphi + Williamson transform.
-- [ ] Implement tau and rho more generally and itau/irho methods to fit the copulas, or MLE, with the choice given to the user via `fit(dist,data; method="MLE")` or `fit(dist,data; method="itau")` or `fit(dist,data; method="irho")` or others...
+The checking of nesting possibility should be done automatically with some rules (is phi_inv \circ phi complementely monotonous ? with obviously shortcut for inter-family nestings.)
+- [ ] `BernsteinCopula` and `BetaCopula` could also be implemented.
-- [ ] `EmpiricalCopula`, `BernsteinCopula`, `BetaCopula`, `PatchworkCopula` and `CheckerboardCopula`: could be nice things to have :)
+- [ ] `PatchworkCopula` and `CheckerboardCopula`: could be nice things to have :)
-- [ ] Generic Archimedean fitting ?
-Fully generic fitting of Archimedean copula with a given radial_dist : the archimedean copula with a `Gamma()` riadial dist could be fitted by looking at the parameter of the gamma that makes the distribution match, no ?
-Throuhg Williamson transformaiton and everything...
 - [ ] `Vines` ?
-Maybe later.
-- [ ] Others ?
+- [ ] Goodness of fits tests ?

 # Detailed Developemment plans

-The first thing to do is to add Documentation and tests to the current draft implementation.
-Then, a few potential things :

-- Implement a few more archimedeans
-- Implement densities of archimedean, so that we can use a MLE
-- Implement a radial dist algorithm to fit the radila distribution directly ?
-- Implement default `radial_dist`, `tau`, `phi_inv` that uses `phi` and algorithms to approximate them.
-This should allows to define an archimedean just by its generator.
-- `NestedArchimedeanCopula` with a generic nesting algorithm.
-The checking of nesting possibility should be done automatically with some rules (is phi_inv \circ phi complementely monotonous ? with obviously shortcut for inter-family nestings.)
-- `BernsteinCopula` and `BetaCopula` could also be implemented.
-- `PatchworkCopula` and `CheckerboardCopula`: could be nice things to have :)

 In term of methods, there should be for each `Copula` :